 Children in Reception begin to read Phonically Decodeable Books (linked to the phonics phase they have learnt) and Book Band books.
 They develop through these until they are secure with decoding and understanding.
 The teacher regularly assesses the children through Running Records to determine when they are ready for the next band.
 Where children have difficulty progressing, we have Teaching Assistants who are trained in the FFT and Switch-On interventions, who work on a 1:1 basis with the children, until they have reached age related expectations.
 Children may also be involved in Catch Up Phonics interventions, from the Little Wandle programme) to support decoding and smooth reading.

 At Stenson Fields we have a well-stocked Library, which extends to book corners in each classroom.
 We have a computerised Library System, which reflects the real-life borrowing in our local libraries.
 The children change their Library books weekly, and are encouraged to choose books which they can read independently, or with an adult.
 We have links with our local library, which we can arrange visits to and encourage children to become members of.

-Children are encouraged to read for at least 10 minutes every night at home, and record this in a Reading Diary (from Foundation Stage through to Lower KS2), which promotes home/school links.
+Children are encouraged to read for at least 10 minutes every night at home, and record this in a Reading Diary (from Foundation Stage through to Lower KS2) or their Diary (UKS2) , which promotes home/school links.